 With offices in Berkeley, California and Boston, Massachusetts, we provide strategic consulting, graphic design, web development, as well as game design and development services to progressive arts, education, and non-profit organizations.
 We focus on standards based design and work with open source technologies - primarily Drupal.

-Quilted is a team of four energetic thinkers and reflective doers.
+Quilted is a team of five energetic thinkers and reflective doers.

 Ben Mauer is a veteran web designer passionate about using technology and design to bring about sustainable change on a human scale, and increased participation in the systems that shape our everyday lives.
 Previous to Quilted, he managed web development and communications for the ground-breaking research project, the Information Technology, War and Peace Project at Brown University, and worked a few stints at Wired Digital/Terra Lycos in San Francisco and various ad agencies.